polyseam/cndi/README.md

 Now that we have a Git repository, we can initialize a new CNDI project.

-We can do this in 2 different ways, either by using the interactive CLI, or by writing or forking a "cndi-config" file you got from someone else, often named `cndi-config.jsonc`.
+We can do this in 2 different ways, either by using the interactive CLI, or by writing or forking a "cndi-config" file you got from someone else, named `cndi-config.yaml` or `cndi-config.jsonc`.

 **interactive mode**